 Did you know that out of 250,000 – 300,000 known edible species of plants, only 150-250 are included in the human diet?
 Three of them – wheat, rice, and maize – account for 60% of what we eat.
 People are missing out on delicious edibles that could add variety to what they eat,

-We’re a passionate team of foragers who are on a mission to empower everyone around the world to learn about wild ingredients, how to identify them from the landscape, and how to harvest them safely.
+We’re a passionate team of foragers on a mission to empower everyone worldwide to learn about wild ingredients, how to identify them from the landscape, and how to harvest them safely.

 Adding what you can forage on a hike to your menu is an exciting concept, and the process of foraging for nature’s treasures can be fun.
-However, lurking about at the buffet of delicious foods that grow in the wide are many poisonous species that look appealing but are not fit for consumption.
+However, lurking at the buffet of delicious foods that grow in the wild are poisonous species that look appealing but are not fit for consumption.

 Our insightful articles will discuss the tasty edibles you will discover as you forage and teach you to identify what is fit to eat and what to avoid.
-We’ll even include tips for how best to use and store what you forage.
+We’ll even include tips for using and storing what you forage.

 Our Editorial Process

 Our writing staff includes experienced foragers from around the world.
-As some plants are native to certain areas, the backgrounds of our writers ensure that reader gains the knowledge they might need when traveling abroad or to an unexplored local area.
+As some plants are native to certain areas, our writers’ backgrounds ensure that readers gain the knowledge they might need when traveling abroad or to an unexplored local area.

-The fine work of our writers is verified with known experts in the field to ensure that our work is technically accurate as well as eye-opening for new culinary adventures.
+The fine work of our writers is verified with known experts in the field to ensure that our work is technically accurate and eye-opening for new culinary adventures.

 Meet The Foraging Guru Team